getify/You-Dont-Know-JS/types-grammar/ch2.md

 String values have a number of specific behaviors that every JS developer should be aware of.

-### Length Computation

-As mentioned in Chapter 1, string values have a `length` property that automatically exposes the length of the string; this property can only be accessed; attempts to set it are silently ignored.

-The reported `length` value somewhat corresponds to the number of characters in the string (actually, code-units), but as we saw in Chapter 1, it's more complex when Unicode characters are involved.

-Most people visually distinguish symbols as separate characters; this notion of an independent visual symbol is referred to as a *grapheme*.
-So when counting the "length" of a string, we typically mean that we're counting the number of graphemes.

-But that's not how the computer deals with characters.

-In JS, each *character* is a code-unit (16 bits), with a code-point value at or below `65535`.
-The `length` property of a string always counts the number of code-units in the string value, not code-points.
-A code-unit might represent a single character by itself, or it may be part of a surrogate pair, or it may be combined with an adjacent *combining* symbol.
-As such, `length` doesn't match the typical notion of counting graphemes.

-To obtain a *grapheme length* for a string that matches typical expectations, the string value first needs to be normalized with `normalize("NFC")` (see "Normalizing Unicode" in Chapter 1) to produce *composed* code-units, in case any characters in it were originally stored *decomposed* as separate code-units.

-// TODO

 ### String Character Access

 Though strings are not actually arrays, JS allows `[ .. ]` array-style access of a character at a numeric (`0`-based) index: